 the picture below shows a factory made coat, you can clearly see the zig zag stitching that’s used to make and attach the collar.

-The picture below shows the underneath section of a bespoke collar I’ve made.
-Everything has been sewn by hand and not zig zag stitched.
-Look closely on the right hand section of the picture, the very edge of the collar, you can see the irregular hand stitching of the pure silk thread.
+The picture below shows the underneath section of a bespoke collar Look closely on the right hand section of the picture, the very edge of the collar, you can see the irregular hand stitching of the pure silk thread.
 This is carrying through from the front hand stitched edges.

 6 ) Pockets.
 The outer breast pocket on a factory made suit will have a very faint zig zag stitching down the front and back edges.
-A bespoke suit is never zig zag stitched at these points, it’s completely hand made, and fully hand sewn.
 The picture below shows a factory made out breast pocket with the zig zag stitching clearly visible down the end section.

 7 ) Coat Edges.
-All the edges of a bespoke coat are very carefully finished by hand.
-This gives a nice clean, crisp edge.
-The hand stitching is on the very edge of the coat lapels and collar going all the way around.
-The coat vents are also hand stitched in the same way, this stitching rarely shows trough underneath, is very discreet and barely noticeable in most light conditions.
 A factory made suit will have quite pronounced edge stitching, lift the collar or front lapels up to see underneath and you’re sure to see the nice consistent machine stitching.

 The picture below shows a section of hand stitching on a clients coat that I’ve done.
 This hand stitching should only be visible in certain light conditions, and only from certain angles.
-The hand stitched edge that I’ve done is very discreet, and only on the very edge of the lapel and collar.
+The hand stitched edge is very discreet, and only on the very edge of the lapel and collar.
 Compare the real hand stitching of the coat I’ve done to the factory stitched one pictured above.
-Also compare the sharpness of the lapel tip and collar step of the coat I’ve made to the factory one above.

 8 ) Inside Linings.
-The inside linings on a factory made suit are completely sewn by machine.
 A bespoke suit has all the linings completely finished by hand.
 Lift the lining under the hem and you’ll be able to see a cross cross hand stitch if it’s bespoke.
 A factory made suit will have a consistent machine stitch here.
-The picture below shows a bespoke coat I’ve made, I’ve lifted the hem so you’re able to see the criss cross hand stitched lining.
+The picture below shows a bespoke coat I’ve made.

 9 ) Button Holes.
 Bespoke suits have hand made button holes, never, ever machine made.
-Hand made button holes are made using pure silk thread with a gimp inner to make them stand higher and give them strength.
+And have a gimp inner to make them stand higher and give them strength.
 The reverse side of a hand made button hole is vey irregular in appearance.
 A factory made coat will have machine made button holes, this button hole is totally consistent on the reverse side.
-The picture below shows the back of a machine made button hole, the consistent stitching is easy to see to determine this button hole is machine made.
+The picture below shows the back of a machine made button hole.

-The two pictures below shows the back and front (close up picture of the front) of a hand made button hole that I’ve made.
-The irregular stitching indicates it has clearly been hand made.
+The pictures below show the back and front of a hand made button hole.

-The picture above shows the four hand made button holes that I’ve made on the cuff section of a bespoke coat.
-A well made hand made button hole really is a thing of beauty, they stand proud, have life and are the hallmark of a quality bespoke suit.
+The picture above shows the four hand made button holes that I’ve made on a bespoke coat.
+A well made hand made button hole really is a thing of beauty.
+They stand proud, have life and are the hallmark of a quality bespoke suit.
 Compare the stitch density, and neatness of this hand made button hole to the lapel hole pictured above.

-I hope these few key pointers will help you to differentiate between a factory made suit and a genuine bespoke suit, and establish a long, good working relationship with the tailor you ultimately may choose to use.
-Hopefully I may be able to assist you with your tailoring requirements.
+I hope this post has helped you to differentiate between a factory made suit and a genuine bespoke suit.
+You’re establishing a long, good working relationship with the tailor you ultimately may choose to use.
+And, hopefully I may be able to assist you with your tailoring requirements.